gbsoares/microcorruption-solutions/writeups/02-sydney.md

 44b0:  3041           ret
 ```

 `r15` stores the memory address of the input, and we see a series of comparisons between 16-bit values and the input (offset 2 bytes at a time).
-What is interesting in this listing is that if the comparisons fail (i.e. Z flag not set), the code jumps to `<check_password+0x22>` (i.e. `44ac`), which clears `r14`.
+What is interesting in this listing is that if the comparisons fail (i.e. `Z` flag not set in the status register), the code jumps to `<check_password+0x22>` (i.e. `44ac`), which clears `r14`.
 If, however all of the comparisons are true, we hit the last `jz` instruction which skips over clearing `r14`.
 In that path `r14` would get set to 1 and copied to `r15` (the return value).
 The caller is then checking the value of `r15` to determine whether to grant access or not.

 Therefore we need to make sure the input (stored in memory location pointed to by r15) matches the comparisons with: `2445`, `463e`, `3c28`, and `217b` so that we take the "false" branch through all the `jnz` instructions and the "true" branch for the `jz` instruction.